Work order life cycle and statuses

 Name: enter "Follow-Up Required."

-System Status: enter Open-Completed.
-This implies the follow-up required substatus can only be entered on Open-Completed work orders and the organization's follow-up process should only be carried out on these work orders.
+System Status: enter Open-Completed, which implies the follow-up required substatus can only be entered on Open-Completed work orders and the organization's follow-up process should only be carried out on these work orders.

 Default Substatus: set to Yes if all Open-Completed work orders should be given a substatus of Follow-Up Required by default.
 For our example, we will choose No because not all completed work orders require a follow-up so it's left to the discretion of the field technician.